Documentation

 Insert in BUFFER the revision log for the changes that will be

-sent when performing a push operation to REMOTE-LOCATION.
+sent when performing a push operation to UPSTREAM-LOCATION.

 Insert in BUFFER the revision log for the changes that will be

-received when performing a pull operation from REMOTE-LOCATION.
+received when performing a pull operation from UPSTREAM-LOCATION.

 - log-search (buffer pattern)